 - Has up to date and accurate information

-- Looks fantastic, if it’s hand-written then make sure you take enough time to make it neat and legible
+- Looks fantastic – if it’s hand-written then make sure you take the time to make it neat and legible

 - Has been proof-read – check the spelling and grammar, make sure it reads well and makes sense

-- Gets in on time or, if there’s no deadline, get at the earliest date to give yourself the best chance (i.e. don’t procrastinate)
+- Gets in on time, or if there’s no deadline, at the earliest date possible to give yourself the best chance (i.e. don’t procrastinate)

 Once you’ve submitted an application, remember to check your emails, voicemails or answer all your calls.
 You don’t want to miss an opportunity if you’ve been selected for an interview or even got the job.